-Create a permission set with the Lightning SDK for Field Service Mobile permission, and assign this permission set to users who develop for or use Lightning web components in the mobile app.
+Create a permission set with the Access Lightning Web Components in Field Service Mobile permission, and assign this permission set to users who develop for or use Lightning web components in the mobile app.

 iOS Simulator Setup

 During development it's convenient to test your code in a virtual device.
 Use Xcode to create a device simulator, and install the virtual device build of your mobile app into it.